scalacenter/advisoryboard/proposals/021-zinc-improvements.md

 - Zinc API info
 - TASTY

-During compilation, Zinc creates API info by adding _Extract API_ phase, which takes up approximately 5% of the compilation time.
+During compilation, Zinc creates API info by adding _Extract API_ phase (in a real-world setup this was observered to be approximately 5% of the compilation time; your mileage may vary).
 Although the information is useful to sbt (for both incremental compilation and reflective detection), there's an overlap of data with pickles / TASTY that seems wasteful.

 Given the utility of signature information, we should standardize the representation of the signature information across Scala 2.13 and Scala 3.x and provide it via Zinc.
 Depending on the use case, different representations may have different degrees of details and/or performance characteristics for some operations.